SAP Identity Management Solutions

 SAP Identity services provide a single, centralized control point for unified administration of user accounts across the enterprise.

-Administrative console: provides a single interface for user provisioning, role assignment, policy configuration, workflows configurations, bulk operations such as import and export of data, bulk data updates.
+Administrative console: provides a single interface for user provisioning, role assignment, policy configuration, workflow configuration, bulk operations such as data import and export, and bulk data updates.

-Reporting Dashboards: provide a clear overview of the entire identity landscape that reflect identities status i.e. active, locked, disabled, authentication and authorization activities.
+Reporting Dashboards: provide a clear overview of the entire identity landscape, reflecting the status of identities (active, locked, disabled) and authentication and authorization activities.

-Self-service portal: user can manage their profile, password, MFA devices and consent mechanisms independently.
+Self-service portal: user can manage their profile, passwords, MFA devices, and consent mechanisms independently.

 SAP IdM Solutions and Integration